 - 5 to 14: Memory loss may be MCI, an early warning of Alzheimer's

 - 15 and above: Alzheimer's may have already developed

 This questionnaire is not intended to replace professional diagnosis.

 It’s important to be aware of ways that your health, environment, and lifestyle may contribute to memory loss.
 Sometimes, even what looks like significant memory loss can be caused by treatable conditions and reversible external factors.

 - Side effects of medication.
 Many prescribed and over-the-counter drugs or combinations of drugs can cause cognitive problems and memory loss as a side effect.
 This is especially common in older adults because they break down and absorb medication more slowly.
-Common medications that affect memory and brain function include sleeping pills, antihistamines, blood pressure and arthritis medication, antidepressants, anti-anxiety meds, and painkillers.
+Common medications that affect memory and brain function include sleeping pills, antihistamines, blood pressure and arthritis medication, muscle relaxants, anticholinergic drugs for urinary incontinence and gastrointestinal discomfort, antidepressants, anti-anxiety meds, and painkillers.

 - Depression.
 Depression can mimic the signs of memory loss, making it hard for you to concentrate, stay organized, remember things, and get stuff done.
 Depression is a common problem in older adults—especially if you’re less social and active than you used to be or you’ve recently experienced a number of important losses or major life changes (retirement, a serious medical diagnosis, the loss of a loved one, moving out of your home).